Murihiku Regeneration

 The formation of Murihiku Regeneration was triggered by uncertainty surrounding the future of the NZAS Aluminium Smelter at Tiwai, and the deep impact its signalled closure would have on the community.

 A series of rūnanga/hapū, community and stakeholder hui were held in late 2020 that confirmed widespread support for the establishment of Murihiku Regeneration.
-As such, our mahi is focussed on the collective interests of all people living in Murihiku/Southland and in the national interest.
+As such, our mahi is focused on the collective interests of all people living in Murihiku/Southland and in the national interest.

 Vision